oneqi/test-docker-dsc/README.md

 winrm qc
 ```

-We need tocreate an 'admin' folder
+We need to create an 'admin' folder
 ```
 cd \
 mkdir admin